 Formative assessment will take place as part of the programme; in addition, the candidate will record a range of lifts and activities carried out according to the criteria described by the Lifting Technician EPA Portfolio which will be used during the professional interview as part of the EPA.
-It is recommended that employers and providers refer to the programme guide5 in order to ensure the full competence requirements are covered to prepare the candidate for the EPA and meet trailblazer apprenticeship requirements6 - a minimum of 20% off-the-job training.
+It is recommended that employers and providers refer to the programme guide5 in order to ensure the full competence requirements are covered to prepare the candidate for the EPA and meet trailblazer apprenticeship requirements6.